Extensions on exams and papers

 - Medical problems which do not seriously interfere with immediate pre-exam preparation or the student's ability to take the exam on the scheduled exam day.

 - Inability to have an assignment typed by the due date

 - Other assignments due on or about the due date

-- Inability to submit an assignment on time due to parking or traffic difficulities
+- Inability to submit an assignment on time due to travelling difficulities, includes parking or traffic issues.

 N.B.1 The SAO will also take into consideration the applicant's prior history of making applications for extensions.
 Records of previous applications will be retained by the SAO.